Chris Harrison Questions Arie's Explanation That He Filmed Breakup to Help Becca Become the Bachelorette

 by Tierney Bricker & Billy Nilles | Wed., Mar.
 7, 2018 5:16 PM

-Rest assured Bachelor Nation, your feelings about Arie Luyendyk Jr.'s finale do not go unnoticed.
+Rest assured Bachelor Nation, your feelings about Arie Luyendyk Jr. .'s finale do not go unnoticed.

 Chris Harrison, the man who guided viewers through five hours of the most intense TV we've seen in quite some time, is well-aware that the ABC reality hit's decision to air Arie and Becca Kufrin's break-up unedited was a polarizing one.